bjarneck/bjarneck.eu/_pages/research.md

 _With Ruth Dassonneville and Bram Wauters_

 ### Working papers (ordered by progress)
+Election Salience Revisited: How Elections (Do Not) Boost Affective Polarization.
+_With Elie Michel._

 Curbing Citizen Support for Violence Against Politicians.
 _With Damien Bol & Diane Bolet._